Well, the Facebook scammers are at it again (as if they ever stop).

 You receive a private message from one of your Facebook friends saying they want to change the password on their account but for some reason they aren’t receiving the confirmation codes that Facebook sends in order to confirm the account holder’s identity.

-After you receive the code on your phone they want you to send them the code so they can use it to change their Facebook password.
+After you receive the code on your phone the hacker asks you to send them the code so they can use it to change their Facebook password.
+However, this is all just a ruse…

 If you go along with the scammer’s request, this is what will happen:

-1 – The scammer will end up with both your phone number and the Facebook confirmation code.
+1 – The scammer will end up with YOUR Facebook confirmation code.

 As you can see, this is a very dangerous scam.
 And unfortunately, it’s very easy to fall for.
 After all, we all want to help a friend get out of a jam, right?